alirezanet/Husky.Net/README.md

 - 🔥 User-define arg variables
 - 🔥 CSharp scripts (csx)
 - 🔥 Supports gitflow hooks

-If you already know what is the lint-staged or Husky (npm packages), this is very similar but you can use Husky.Net without having node, yarn, etc.. installed, with a lot of more features! 🚀🚀

 ## Why use Hooks and Husky.Net?